Learn The Basics Of Cover 1 In Football

 Another role for the free safety to play is the “rat.”
 This means that the single-high player will come down from the deep middle zone and essentially look to rob or “rat” any crossing routes.
 Coaches may use the rat in different ways.

 Rats are commonly used to deny any crossing routes.
 This means that the free safety will deny crossing routes and essentially double-team any player that runs across the field.
-Coaches will use this to help nickel backs or linebackers forced to cover speedier players in the slot position.
+Coaches will use this to help nickel backs or linebackers forced to cover speedier players in the slot position or at wide receiver.

-The hole position is in the middle of the defense.
+The low hole position is in the middle of the defense.
 However, the hole is found at linebacker depth instead of playing the deep middle.
-Due to the fact, this area is going to be vacated by the linebackers, and offenses may take advantage of it if they identify cover 1.
+Due to the fact that this area is going to be vacated by the linebackers, offenses may take advantage of it if they identify cover 1.

-Coaches may have their free safety drop into the middle hole to fill this void.
+Coaches may have their free safety drop into the low hole to cover any underneath defenders.
 This means they are responsible for reading the quarterback’s eyes and dropping into the vacated spot left by the linebackers.

-This is common for coaches against teams who throw short underneath patterns to running backs or tight ends.
+This is common for coaches going against teams who throw short underneath patterns to running backs or the tight end.

 Double Team